Everything You Need to Know About New Zealand’s New Travel Authorization and Tourist Tax

-There’s something for every kind of traveler in New Zealand, whether you’re looking to take in the scenery on the newly reopened Coastal Pacific Train or catapult yourself across the Nevis Valley at 62 miles per hour.
+There’s something for every kind of traveler in New Zealand, whether you’re looking to take in the scenery on the Coastal Pacific Train or catapult yourself across the Nevis Valley at 62 miles per hour.
 But as of October 1, New Zealand’s government will start making adventure seekers and slow travelers alike register and pay a new tourist tax before entering the country in order to strengthen border security and raise money for conservation and infrastructure projects in the country.

-Here’s who will need to register for the ETA before landing in New Zealand in the future:
+Here’s who will need to register for the eTA before landing in New Zealand in the future:

 - Visitors and anyone in transit from visa waiver countries (The United States, Canada, and United Kingdom are all included.)